-- Advisors are to meet with each of their advisees during the first week of each semester/quarter to review academic, clinic, and/or professional performance.
+- 1. Advisors are to meet with each of their advisees during the first week of each semester/quarter to review academic, clinic, and/or professional performance.
 Advisors are to input the student's grades on the student's Academic Program Tracking (APT) form as soon as available, but no later than the first week of the subsequent semester/quarter.
-Prior to meeting with the student, the advisor will solicit input from the faculty, preceptors, and the Audiology Clinic Director. - 2.
+Prior to meeting with the student, the advisor will solicit input from the faculty, preceptors, and the Director of Clinical Education. - 2.
 If a student's overall didactic course GPA is deficient, the advisor will inform the student and Codirectors that she/he is on academic probation during the semester/quarter following the semester/quarter in which the performance was inadequate. - 3.
-If a student's overall clinic GPA and/or one or more of the generic abilities (e.g., professionalism) is/are deficient, the advisor will inform the student and Co-directors that she/he is on clinic or generic abilities probation during the semester/quarter following the semester/quarter in which the performance was inadequate. - 4.
-If one or more of a student's generic abilities is/are deficient, the advisor will inform the student and Codirectors that she/he is on probation for xx generic ability (e.g., timeliness) during the semester/quarter following the semester/quarter in which the performance was inadequate. - 5.
-Should a student be placed on probation, the advisor will discuss the conditions of probation with the student; if needed, the advisor will arrange a meeting with the student, their advisor, one of the Co-directors, and the Audiology Clinic Director (if related to clinic performance) to develop an intervention plan.
-If the student is placed on the Clinic Concern List, the advisor will ensure that an intervention plan has been developed by the Audiology Clinic Director in consultation with the student's preceptor and, if necessary, the relevant campus Co-director. - 6.
-Should a student not meet the requirements of probation after two academic terms, the student's advisor will refer him/her to the SRC and will inform the Co-directors. - 7.
+If a student's overall clinic GPA and/or one or more of the generic abilities (e.g., professionalism) is/are deficient, the advisor will inform the student and Co-directors that she/he is on clinic or generic abilities probation during the semester/quarter following the semester/quarter in which the performance was inadequate.
+The Director of Clinical Education will be informed if the deficiency is related to clinic performance. - 4.
+If one or more of a student's generic abilities is/are deficient, the advisor will inform the student and Codirectors that she/he is on probation for xx generic ability (e.g., timeliness) during the semester/quarter following the semester/quarter in which the performance was inadequate.
+The Director of Clinical Education will be informed if the deficiency is related to clinic performance. - 5.
+Should a student be placed on probation, the advisor will discuss the conditions of probation with the student; if needed, the advisor will arrange a meeting with the student, their advisor, one of the Codirectors, and the Director of Clinical Education (if related to clinic performance) to develop an intervention plan.
+If the student is placed on the Clinic Concern List, the advisor will ensure that an intervention plan has been developed by the Director of Clinical Education in consultation with the student's preceptor and, if necessary, the relevant campus Co-director. - 6.
+Should a student not meet the requirements of probation after two academic terms, the student's advisor will refer him/her to the SRC and will inform the Co-directors.
+The Director of Clinical Education will be informed if the deficiency is related to clinic performance. - 7.
 If a student does not pass a Qualifying Exams or Comprehensive Exam (after any repeat), the relevant campus Co-director will refer the student to the SRC and inform the other Co-director. - 8.
 If a student is terminated early from an off-campus clinical rotation by the off-campus site due to inadequate prerequisite skills and/or competency level of the student, the clinical site preceptor will provide written documentation regarding specific reasons for termination.
-The student, Audiology Clinic Director, and a representative from the clinical site will meet to discuss the reasons for the termination.
+The student, Director of Clinical Education, and a representative from the clinical site will meet to discuss the reasons for the termination.
 The student will receive a grade of incomplete for the semester and will be required to complete alternative clinical activities to fulfill the time commitment.
 This will delay advancement in the clinical education requirements of the program and will ultimately delay the externship and graduation.
 The student will be required to pay the appropriate tuition and special program fee associated with the delay.
 In the subsequent semester, the student will be on clinic probation and must obtain a grade of "B" or better on the clinic evaluation to fulfill the requirements and remove the grade of "Incomplete."